suhai-yehuza/game-diary/GAME_DIARY_INTEGRATIONS_GUIDE.md

 ## 🎯 Overview

-The Game Diary app is a Next.js-based sports application that allows users to track NBA games, create game logs, and interact with other users.
+The Placeholder app is a Next.js-based sports application that allows users to track NBA games, create game logs, and interact with other users.
 The application integrates with multiple third-party services for authentication, hosting, database management, and external data.

 ### Application Architecture